Dimasa people: Language

 The Dimasa language is a Sino-Tibetan language spoken by the Dimasa people in Assam and Nagaland, India.
 It belongs to the Boro-Garo group of Kachari-Kachin-Konyak(SAL languages) sub-branch and is closely related to languages like Boro, Kokborok, and Garo.
 Dimasa is agglutinative, forming words through processes such as prefixation, suffixation, compounding, reduplication, and onomatopoeia.
 It has a rich phonological system with six vowels and sixteen consonants and uses both Latin and Eastern Nagari scripts for writing.
 As of the 2011 census, there are approximately 137,184 native speakers of Dimasa, though the language is considered vulnerable due to limited use outside the home environment.

 Culture

 Society

 The traditional village headman, who is at the top of the village administration, is a Khunang.
 He has both executive and judiciary powers.

 He is assisted by another official called the Dillik (Assistant Headman).
 Next to him is Daulathu who occupies the third place.
 Next to the Daulathu is the Haphaisgao, who holds office for two years.
 Other village officials include Phrai, Montri, Hangsbukhu, and Jalairao.

+Hojai (Dimasa Priest) before performing traditional ritual.